 Q: Why can’t Data Den be accessible directly from hosts or my personal machine?

 A: Data Den can appear as a local disk, but is not currently allowed in most cases as it presents many opportunities to disrupt use of the services by other users.
 Anyone with more than 100TB of data and wishes to automate their data management may be interested in Data Den Active Archive and should contact firstname.lastname@example.org.

 Q: Can Data Den encryption be used with my restricted data?

 A: Always refer to the Sensitive Data Guide as the definitive source for allowed data types.
-Data Den is slated to support sensitive data of some types but is not currently approved.
-If your data type is not in the Guide, contact us to review.
+Data Den now supports sensitive data.

 Q: Why can’t we use Data Den as general purpose storage?